marekjm/pake/PROTOCOL.markdown

 To set up a node you have to own a server on which the node can be uploaded.
-No special environment is needed as in `pake` everything is done locally and servers on the Internet are used only for storage.
+No special environment is needed as in `pake` everything is done locally and servers on the Internet are used only for storage and create a network (but clients run only on users' computers).

 This requires proper setup from the very beginning.